rq/rq/docs/docs/jobs.md

 ## Job / Queue Creation with Custom Serializer

-When creating a job or queue, you can pass in a custom serializer that will be used for serializing / de-serializing messages.
+When creating a job or queue, you can pass in a custom serializer that will be used for serializing / de-serializing job arguments.
 Serializers used should have at least `loads` and `dumps` method.
 The default serializer used is `pickle`